tridibsamanta/Algorithmic-Toolbox/README.md

 # Algorithmic Toolbox

-A repository containing the solutions of the programming assignments given in the **"Algorithmic Toolbox"** course offered by University of California San Diego, National Research University Higher School of Economics..
+A repository containing the solutions of the programming assignments given in the **"Algorithmic Toolbox"** course offered by University of California San Diego, National Research University Higher School of Economics.

 :dart: [Week 1](https://github.com/tridibsamanta/Algorithmic-Toolbox/tree/master/Week%201)